Dechtman Wealth Management | January 20, 2022

 Children tend to have little taxable income and are therefore in the lowest of tax brackets.
 In fact, they may not even be required to file a return and report their income.

-Because you fund a Roth IRA with after-tax dollars, it is almost always the best option for children with income.
+Because you fund a Roth IRA with after-tax dollars, we believe it is almost always the best option for children with income.

 Since your child will likely be in a low tax bracket now and will likely be in a higher tax bracket when they withdraw funds at retirement, the Roth IRA provides an amazing opportunity to jumpstart savings in a tax-efficient manner.